dylan-lang/opendylan/documentation/corba-guide/source/projects.rst

    the main project’s IDL) are not generated until you first build your client or server project.
 When you do so, the IDL compiler is invoked and the necessary interface projects are created automatically.
-See “How the spec file affects IDL compilation” on page 80 for details of what projects are generated and where.
+See `How the spec file affects IDL compilation`_ for details of what projects are generated and where.

 Setting ORB options
 ===================